UVA-MLSys/DS5110_Fall_2024/Team 3/README.md

 ## Conclusions:

 Overall, the cost of running a Lambda function on AWS is very small, but it's not nothing.
 It will be interesting to see how costs and time change with the addition of data.

+The results show that CPUs perform better for smaller tasks, while GPUs are more efficient for handling larger tasks, though the time cost increases as the workload grows.
+This information helps others decide when to use CPUs for lighter tasks and GPUs for more computationally intensive ones.

+To improve the system, we could add a feature that automatically switches between CPUs and GPUs depending on the task size.
+We could also use GPUs more effectively by running tasks in parallel to speed up large jobs.
+Adding automatic scaling would help balance costs and performance.
+Lastly, improving how data is handled would make processing faster on both CPUs and GPUs, making the system more efficient for different tasks.

 ## How to set the project environment and replicate the results